Church by the Bridge

 The Bridge Church (Kirribilli) is the Kirribilli location of The Bridge Church, meeting at an Anglican church at 7–9 Broughton Street, Kirribilli, on the Lower North Shore of Sydney, New South Wales, Australia.
 The Bridge Church (Kirribilli) meets in St John the Baptist Church and is part of 'The Bridge Church', which encompasses 3 locations, being Kirribilli, Neutral Bay and Macquarie Park.

 As at January 2022, the Bridge Church congregation consists of around 1,250 people, (approximately 1,000 adults and 250 children) from a wide variety of backgrounds, married, single and young families.

-Vision, Mission and Values

-The vision for The Bridge Church is for their members to be a network of diverse communities of disciples, living for Jesus and loving like Jesus.
-The mission for The Bridge Church is to exist to make mature disciples who will innovatively take the Gospel to their neighbourhoods, their networks and the nations.

-The Bridge Church has 7 core values, all to the glory of God.
-They are to be: